People walking by a TIFF sign during the Toronto International Film Festival.

 Oakville Festivals of Film & Art (OFFA)

 OFFA has become a prominent cultural event that celebrates diverse storytelling.
-Enjoy features, short films and documentaries from around the world and, in some cases, the chance to speak with the filmmakers.
+Enjoy features, short films and documentaries from around the world and, in some cases, the chance to speak with the filmmakers at the 12th annual event.

-Discover great places to eat in Oakville, from bakeries and cafes to brewpubs and fine dining.
+Discover great places to eat nearby, from bakeries and cafes to brewpubs and fine dining, including Hexagon, a recent MICHELIN-starred restaurant in Oakville.

 Where: